7 Evidence-Based Natural Mental Health Treatments

 Read labels!
 You’ll find omega-3s are added to certain foods.
 Examples include some brands of eggs, milk, yogurt, juice, and soy drinks.

 You can feel great about Goodpath’s supplements.
 Our pharmacists carefully evaluate them, and we offer only those that are well-studied to make sure they are safe and that they work.
 The same is true for the nutritional counseling - it’s based on research studies from highly-respected medical journals.

 Goodpath provides conventional and complementary therapies in our integrative mental health program.
 The therapies include evidence-based, non-prescription medicines; products and devices; nutritional supplements; dietary support; exercise therapy; and mind-body treatments.
-Visit our mental health condition page to find out more or get started with your own custom treatment plan.
+Visit our mental health condition page to find out how Goodpath can help your team.